marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 (f) Control Energy Saving

-The monitoring nterface (e) obviously monitor more aspects than just power and energy, for example traffic monitoring) but this is not covered in the framework.
+The monitoring interface (e) obviously monitor more aspects than just power and energy, (for example traffic monitoring) but this is not covered in the framework.

 Note that this framework specificies logical blocks, however, the Energy Efficiency Management Function might be implemented inside the device or in the controller.

 ## Typical Power Topologies